Symptoms and treatment of colon cancer in dogs

 Adenocarcinomas

-Adenocarcinomas are malignant tumors that arise in the epithelial cells of the colon.
-This type of cancer is particularly aggressive and tends to metastasize to nearby tissues and organs.
+Adenocarcinomas are malignant tumors that originate in the epithelial cells of the colon.
+This type of cancer is particularly aggressive and tends to metastasize to adjacent tissues and organs.

 Adenocarcinomas often cause serious symptoms such as: